zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendants.md

 ### Returns:

-Returns a collection of all descendant nodes with matching names.
+Returns a collection of all descendant nodes with a matching name.

 ### Example

-The following example displays the name of all the descendant nodes with matching names.
+The following example displays the name of all the descendant nodes with a matching name.

 ```csharp